MohammedGhazaly/Weather-APP/README.md

 in the `app.js` file we have some work also.

-1. When we enter the city name and press enter we call `updateCity()` that calls the two aforementioned methods and returns an object as promise that is passed for `updateUI()`
+1. When we enter the city name and press enter we call `updateCity()` that calls the two aforementioned methods and returns an object as promise that is passed to `updateUI()`

 2. `updateUI()` then displays the tempreature, the city name, the weather condition, icon the depends on the weather condition and an image according to the time of day of the entered city.